 Last, I created a laminated library checklist for my oldest so that she would remember to choose a variety of books from the library at each of our visits.
 We keep it in our library bag so that we never forget to take it each week.
 The first week or two in which I introduced the library checklist, we walked around to each section of the library becoming familiar with the book genres and where to find them.
 Now she automatically gets a book from each section without hardly even looking at her checklist, and she still enjoys choosing books just as much.

 These three steps have done wonders to create variety in my girls’ reading material and has also helped them to start understanding different book genres even at a young age.
-Want to try out this same plan in your home?
-Feel free to download our bookworm tickets or library checklist for your own use.
 Have fun reading!
 The whole world is at your fingertips.